SuperOfficeDocs/superoffice-docs/docs/customer-center/templates.md

 What the various templates do is described on [Customer Center Configuration][1] page.

-The templates are composed of normal HTML code and some tags which are understood by the Service system.
-These tags are marked with the percent-symbol.
+The templates are composed of normal HTML code and some tags that are understood by the Service system.
+These tags are marked with the percent symbol.
 For example, %GfxPath%.
 In Service-jargon, these tags are called *parser variables*.
 When accessed through the customer module in Service, the parser variables are replaced with understandable HTML code.

 All templates can be customized to your own wishes and you should be safe when just editing the HTML code and preserving the parser variables.
 If you are certain that you do not need a parser variable you can remove it.
 Parser variables can also be moved to other places in the template to fix the order of information.